SAP/kafka-connect-sap/README.md

     * `auto.evolve` - This setting allows the evolution of the table schema with some restriction, namely when the record contains additional nullable fields that are not present previously, the corresponding columns will be added.
 In contrast, when the record contains less fields, the table schema will not be changed.
 Should be a `Boolean`.
 Default is `false`.

+    * `auto.schema.update` - Whether to auto update Schema from Database for every record flush.
+Default is `false`.

     * `batch.size` - This setting can be used to specify the number of records that can be pushed into SAP DB table in a single flush.
 Should be an `Integer`.
 Default is `3000`.

     * `max.retries` - This setting can be used to specify the maximum no. of retries that can be made to re-establish the connection to SAP DB in case the connection is lost.
 Should be an `Integer`.
 Default is `10`.